 Club: Angers SCO | Opening: 1912 | Capacity: 16,500 seats

 History and description

-Stade Jean Bouin opened in 1912 and was initially called Stade Bessonneau.
-It first had an athletics track, which got removed in 1957 in a redevelopment, which is also when the stadium received its current name.
+Stade Raymond Kopa, previously known as Stade Jean Bouin, opened in 1912.
+The stadium was initially called Stade Bessonneau and had an athletics track, which got removed in 1957 in a redevelopment.
+At the same time it got renamed Stade Jean Bouin.

 The stadium underwent a next major redevelopment in 1993 when Angers promoted to Ligue 1, including the construction of the new curved Colombier stand behind the goal, similar to those of Marseille’s Stade Velodrome which would get built a few years later.

 Stade Jean Bouin underwent the next few changes in the 2010s when first a new stand got built and in following years further refurbishments were performed.